Caernarfonshire

-Caernarfonshire (/kərˈnɑrvənʃər/; Sir Gaernarfon, [ˈsir gaɨ̯rˈnarvɔn]), sometimes spelled Caernarvonshire or Carnarvonshire, is one of the thirteen historic counties, a vice-county and a former administrative county of Wales.
+Caernarfonshire (/kərˈnɑrvənʃər/; Sir Gaernarfon, [ˈsir gaɨ̯rˈnarvɔn]), previously spelled Caernarvonshire or Carnarvonshire, was one of the thirteen counties of Wales that existed from 1536 until their abolition in 1974.
+It was located in the north-west of Wales.

 Geography

-The county is bounded to the north by the Irish Sea, to the east by Denbighshire, to the south by Cardigan Bay and Merionethshire, and to the west by Caernarfon Bay and the Menai Strait, separating it from Anglesey.
+The county was bounded to the north by the Irish Sea, to the east by Denbighshire, to the south by Cardigan Bay and Merionethshire, and to the west by Caernarfon Bay and the Menai Strait, which separated it from Anglesey.

-The county has a largely mountainous surface.
-A large part of the Snowdonian Range lies in the centre and south-east of the county, including Snowdon itself, the highest mountain in Wales at 1,085 m (3,560 ft).
-The south-west of the county is formed by the Llŷn peninsula, with Bardsey Island lying off its western end.
-The north of the county, between the mountains and Menai Strait, has much more subdued relief.
-The east of the county is part of Vale of Conwy, with the River Conwy forming much of the eastern boundary.
-Llandudno and Creuddyn forms a small peninsula to the north-east across the Conwy estuary.
+The county was largely mountainous.
+A large part of the Snowdonian Range lay in the centre and south-east of the former county, which included Snowdon itself, the highest mountain in Wales at 1,085 m (3,560 ft).
+The south-west of the county was formed by the Llŷn peninsula, with Bardsey Island lying off its western end.
+The north of the county, between the mountains and Menai Strait, had much more subdued relief.
+The east of the county was part of Vale of Conwy, with the River Conwy forming much of the eastern boundary.
+Llandudno and Creuddyn formed a small peninsula to the north-east across the Conwy estuary.

-The counties includes the city of Bangor and the towns and villages of Betws-y-Coed, Caernarfon, Conwy, Llandudno, Porthmadog and Pwllheli.
+The county included the city of Bangor and the towns and villages of Betws-y-Coed, Caernarfon, Conwy, Llandudno, Porthmadog and Pwllheli.